Gadget: Invention, Travel, & Adventure: Release

 The game was originally released on 1 CD in 1993 by Synergy Interactive, based in Tokyo, Japan.
 A special edition of the game, Gadget: Past as Future, was later released on four CDs in 1997 by Cryo Interactive for Windows, Macintosh, and the PlayStation home console.
-On March 23, 2011, a remastered version of Gadget: Past as Future was released for iOS by NTT Resonant Inc.
+A remastered version of Gadget: Past as Future was released for iOS by NTT Resonant Inc. in March 2011.

 Reception

-The game was reviewed in 1994 in Dragon #212 by Ken Rolston in the "Eye of the Monitor" column.
-Rolston gave the game a very positive review, stating "I'm a total fan of Gadget."
+Gadget was reviewed in 1994 in Dragon #212 by Ken Rolston in the "Eye of the Monitor" column, who gave it a positive review.
+Stewart Cheifet of Computer Chronicles in 1995 said that it was "captivating in the same way that Myst draws you in".
 In 1996, Billboard described the game as a sleeper success and noted that it had attracted a cult following in America, leading to the re-release of earlier Shono titles Alice: An Interactive Museum and L-Zone.
 Shono was heralded as a pioneer by America's Newsweek and Japan's Ministry of International Trade and Industry.

-According to Mexican filmmaker Guillermo del Toro (director of Hellboy and Pan's Labyrinth), Gadget was "very influential on movies like Dark City and The Matrix."
+According to Mexican filmmaker Guillermo del Toro (director of Hellboy and Pan's Labyrinth), Gadget was influential on films like Dark City and The Matrix.
 Del Toro mentioned Gadget as one of his favorite games, along with Cosmology of Kyoto, Asteroids and Galaga.